sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Guide/Preparing_for_Distribution/Distributing_Android_apps.md

 ### Generate a keypair and certificate

 You'll need to digitally sign your app before uploading it to Google Play.
 To do this, you'll need to generate a keypair and certificate.
-You'll do this once for each app you publish by using the keytool command, which is supplied with the Java SDK.
+You'll do this once for each app you publish by using the keytool command, which is supplied with the JDK.
 In generic form, the syntax is:

 `keytool -genkeypair -v -keystore path/file_name -alias alias_name -keyalg RSA -sigalg SHA1withRSA -validity` `10000`